Week 4: Scientific Computing in Python¶

 6.4.
 Visualize $r$ and $\varphi$ on the 2D $x$ / $y$ plane using pcolormesh

-6.6 Plot the mean of f with respect to the x axis¶
+6.6 Plot the mean of f with respect to the x axis, as a function of y (5 points)¶

-6.7 Plot the mean of f with respect to the y axis¶
+6.7 Plot the mean of f with respect to the y axis, as a function of x (5 points)¶